-Uncovered areas of the skin are exposed to UV radiation produced during welding, which in extreme cases (continuous welding) could cause sunburn.
+Uncovered areas of the skin are exposed to UV radiation produced during welding, which can cause skin damage.

 Wear suitable clothing; do not wear articles of clothing made with synthetic fibres.

 The workpiece and electrode tip can become extremely hot during welding operation - risk of burns.